shelakel/go-ioc/README.md

 _Package ioc is not dependent on the [net/http package](http://golang.org/pkg/net/http)._

-Please note that package ioc is in beta, but of production quality.
+Please note that package ioc is of production quality, but hasn't been thoroughly tested in production.

 Installation
 ------------

-### Current Version: 0.1.0 Beta
+### Current Version: 0.1.0
 ### Go Version: 1.2+

 ```sh